 Death Rally is a Driving Game developed by Finnish studio Remedy Entertainment (who later went on to make Max Payne and Alan Wake) and published by Apogee Software in 1996.
-It was one of the last titles to be published under the Apogee name.The game's menus are all 640* 480, 256-colour graphics, but the actual races are only at the standard 320* 200, 256-colour resolution.The actual races use the classic top-down viewpoint, if you've played the Micro Machines games you'll know what to expect.
+It was one of the last titles to be published under the Apogee name.The game's menus are all 640* 480, 256-colour graphics, but the actual races are only at the standard 320* 200, 256-colour resolution.The actual races use the classic top-down viewpoint; if you've played the Micro Machines games, you'll know what to expect.
 The cars are sprites but some elements of the track are in 3D.
-You can drive under street lamps and signs, see parallax on rock formations and buildings and drive through tunnels.The game can be played with or without weapons (although weapons make things much more interesting) and you can even run over the idiots who are standing by the side of the track to watch the race.
-You shouldn't do that intentionally though, as it slows you down and damages your car.The original game supports up to 4 players over an IPX network, along with two-player modem and serial-link multiplayer which was standard at the time of development.In October 2009, Remedy released the game as freeware, and also ported it to run on Windows, Vista and Windows 7 included.
-If you want to play multiplayer, you'll have to use the DOS version and make use of DOSBox's IPX over TCP/IP emulation.Death Rallyreturned for iOS on March 31st, 2011.
+The player can drive under street lamps and signs, see parallax on rock formations and buildings and drive through tunnels.The game can be played with or without weapons (although weapons make things much more interesting) and the player can even run over the bystanders on the side of the track, although it shouldn't be done intentionally as it slows the player down and damages their car.The original game supports up to 4 players over an IPX network, along with two-player modem and serial-link multiplayer which was standard at the time of development.In October 2009, Remedy released the game as freeware, and also ported it to run on Windows, Vista and Windows 7 included.
+If the player wants to play multiplayer, they have to use the DOS version and make use of DOSBox's IPX over TCP/IP emulation.A reboot of the game was released for iOS on March 31, 2011.
 New features include an optional behind-the-car chase cam, several new weapons, Achievements and "challenge" events, which enforce certain restrictions such as every racer using the same car.
-A free Android OS version was released in May of 2012.
-It lacks the chase cam, but invokes Bribing Your Way to Victory by allowing you to purchase new weapons, cars, tracks and special Power Ups for real money.
-A PC version of the iOS app was released via Steam on August 3rd, 2012.
-It features updated graphics, a new track and paintjobs, and additional features such as the ability to hold nitro powerups in reserve, Coop Multiplayer and the "shadow man".
+A free Android OS version was released in May 2012.
+It removed Duke Nukem as a Guest Fighter but allowed the player to purchase new weapons, cars, tracks and special power-ups with real money.
+A PC version was released via Steam on August 3, 2012, featuring updated graphics, more special races, extra paint jobs for most of the vehicles and additional game mechanics such as the ability to hold Nitro boosts in reserve, Coop Multiplayer and the "Shadow Man".

 Get ready to go!